8 Marketing promotions

 legend.text = element_text(size = 7, color = "grey10")

-This code chunk produces the tile plot in figure 8.3.
-We can see that concerts occur on the weekend.
+)This code chunk produces the tile plot in figure 8.3.
+We can see that concerts almost always occur on the weekend.
 The same is true for Bobbleheads.
-How can we control for this to determine if they are impacting sales?
-We’ll look at this data in a few different ways for clarity.
-It is often helpful to experiment with graphics.
-The same data may tell other stories.
+How can we control for this to determine if they are having the impact on sales that we would like?
+We’ll take a look at this data in a few different ways for clarity.
+It is often useful to experiment with graphics.
+The same data may tell different stories.

 Figure 8.3: Ticket sales by season and day of week

 Let’s take a brief aside and talk about color interpolation.
-There are several ways to interpolate colors in R. In addition, the virids library (Garnier 2021) is an exciting color package that produces very vivid results if used in the correct context.
+There are several ways to interpolate colors in R. In addition, the virids library (Garnier 2021) is an interesting color package that produces very vivid results if used in the correct context.
 Give them a try.

 #-----------------------------------------------------------------